wink94/RASA-HR-bot/data/nlu.md

 - what you do
 - what you doing?
 - what you talk about?
+- hi im [kumara](name). can u help me
+- hello i'm [nihara](name). can you help me.
+- hey im [wizma](name). i want help

+##intent:telljoke
+- Can you tell a joke?
+- Can you tell me a joke.
+- Come up with a joke you think I'll find funny.
+- Could you please share a joke with me.
+- Could you tell me a joke.
+- Do you have any jokes?
+- Do you know any jokes?
+- Entertain me with a joke.
+- Give me a funny joke.
+- Give me a joke.
+- Give me some comic relief.
+- I need a good joke.
+- I want to hear something funny.
+- Know any jokes?
+- Let's hear a joke from you.
+- Make me laugh.
+- Please tell me a joke.
+- Say something funny.
+- Share a joke with me!
+- Tell joke.
+- Tell me something funny.
+- Tell me something humorous!
+- Tell me something that you think will make me laugh.
+- Tell me the best joke you know.
+- What's a good joke?
+- Will you tell me a joke.
+- Would you share a joke with me.
+- Would you tell me a joke
+- give me a good joke
+- make me laugh with a bad joke
+- make me laugh with a joke
+- say a funny joke
+- say a joke
+- say a joke that's funny
+- say a joke that's so bad it's funny
+- tell me a joke
+- tell me a short joke
+- tell me a story joke
+- tell me something funny, like a joke
+- you can say a jok

 ## intent:bot_challenge
 - are you a bot?